Samsung/tizen-docs/docs/application/dotnet/get-started/nui/quickstart.md

     ![nui_setting_image_2](./media/tizen_project_wizard_capture_template2.png)

     > **Note**
     >
-    > You can use the NUI APIs only if Tizen.Net is available in NuGet packages.
+    > If Tizen.Net is available in NuGet packages then you can use the NUI APIs.

 ## Enhance Your Application